 Profiling studies build your competence on the work-related areas you want to develop.
-It allows you to turn your competence and your degree into something that matches your own goals.
-The amount of profiling studies depends on the degree you are taking.
-It may build from optional modules of your own degree programme, profiling studies of HAMK’s other degree programmes or some other profiling studies.
+They allow you to turn your competence and degree into something that matches your personal goals.
+The number of profiling studies depends on the degree you are taking.
+They may be optional modules offered by your own degree programme, profiling studies of HAMK’s other degree programmes or some other profiling studies.

-Make sure that studies are suitable for you PSP before enrolling, and please note that you cannot include Bachelor level studies to your Master’s Degree.
+Make sure that studies are suitable for your PSP before enrolling, and please note that you cannot include Bachelor level studies to your Master’s Degree.

 HAMK’s study selection